+Understanding how to use your bet slip is absolutely fundamental.
 Few things in the sports gambling world are more underappreciated than your bet slip.
 To many, they are afterthoughts.
-Really, though, they're an extremely informative, useful tool.
-Explaining betting slips isn't just a matter of focusing on the transaction recaps they provide.
-It is, in its own way, an entire betting guide.
+Really, though, they’re an extremely informative, useful tool.
+Explaining betting slips isn’t just a matter of focusing on the transaction recaps they provide.
+In fact, it is so important that we have dedicated an entire section of our betting guide.

 What’s on a Betting Slip